Arizona Wildcats men's basketball: Tommy Lloyd (2021−present)

 Arizona began the 3rd season under Lloyd ranked No. 12 in the preseason AP Poll.
 They had several non-conference match ups against ranked opponents defeating No. 2 Duke at Cameron Indoor Stadium 78–73, No. 21 Michigan State 74–68, No. 21 Wisconsin 98–73, suffered defeats against No. 3 Purdue 92–84 and No. 14 Florida Atlantic 96–95.
-The Wildcats entered Pac-12 play with a 9–2 record and were ranked No. 4 in the country but suffered their first conference loss on the road against unranked Stanford 100–82.
-Arizona would go on to sweep the season series against rivals Arizona State and UCLA, finish the regular season with a record of 24–7(15–5) to win their 18th Pac-12 regular season title.
+The Wildcats entered Pac-12 play with a 9–2 record and were ranked No. 4 in the country, but suffered their first conference loss on the road against unranked Stanford 100–82.
+Arizona swept the season series against rivals Arizona State and UCLA, finish the regular season with a record of 24–7(15–5) to win their 18th Pac-12 regular season title.
 Caleb Love won the schools 11th overall Pac-12 Player of the Year and was named second and third team all-American.
 Arizona lost their semifinal matchup in the Pac-12 tournament against eventual winners Oregon 67–59.
 Arizona earned a second straight No. 2 seed in the West Region of the 2024 NCAA Tournament, with a first round matchup against Big West Champion and No. 15 seed Long Beach State.
-Arizona defeated Long Beach 85–66 in the round of 64, defeated No. 7 Dayton 78–68 to reach their second Sweet Sixteen in three years but lost to No. 6 Clemson 77–72 ending their season with an overall record of 27–9.
-Coach Lloyd was one win shy of tying Brad Stevens record of 89 wins in a head coaches first three years as head coach.
-This would also mark Arizona's 50th and final season as members of the Pac-12 Conference, as they will move to the Big 12 Conference to start the 2024–25 season.
+Arizona defeated Long Beach 85–66 in the round of 64, and defeated No. 7 Dayton 78–68 to reach their second Sweet Sixteen in three years, but lost to No. 6 Clemson 77–72, ending their season with an overall record of 27–9.
+Coach Lloyd was one win shy of tying Brad Stevens' record of 89 wins in a head coach's first three years.
+This also marked Arizona's 50th and final season as members of the Pac-12 Conference, as they would move to the Big 12 Conference to start the 2024–25 season.